thestr4ng3r/chiaki/README.md

 A Python 3 script which does this is provided in [scripts/psn-account-id.py](scripts/psn-account-id.py).
 Simply run it in a terminal and follow the instructions.
 Once you know your ID, write it down.
 You will likely never have to do this process again.

-### Obtaining a registration PIN
+### Obtaining a Registration PIN

-Each PS4 you which to register with Chiaki must be manually authorised to do so.
-To create a registration PIN, on your PS4, simply go to:
+To register a PS4 with a PIN, it must be put into registration mode.
+To do this, on your PS4, simply go to:
 Settings -> Remote Play (ensure this is ticked) -> Add Device

-You can now click on your PS4 in Chiaki's main window to start remote play.
+You can now double-click your PS4 in Chiaki's main window to start Remote Play.

 ## Acknowledgements